Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

 - Push to

-mainand your site is live in under 2 minutes - No SSH, no FTP, no manual deploys
+mainand your site is live in minutes - No SSH, no FTP, no manual deploys

 - Rollback by reverting a Git commit and pushing